JohnKendrick/PDielec/Sphinx/software.rst

 The *Fitter Tab* imports an experimental spectrum.
 The spectrum is stored in an Excel spreadsheet.
 The spreadsheet should contain a single sheet with two columns.
 The first column should be the frequency in cm-1 and the second should be the measured signal.
 The signal can be molar absorption, absorption, real permittivity, imaginary permittivity or ATR absorbance.
 Once imported the experimental spectrum can be compared with the calculated spectrum.
 The tab shows the frequencies contributing to the spectrum and allows the Lorentzian widths of the transitions to be altered.
 The frequency range used for the display is the same as that used in the *plotting tab*.
 At the top of the Tab are some settings in a tabbed notebook.
 The most important is the name of the Excel file containing the experimental spectrum.
 In addition there are options to change the 'Plot type', include frequency scaling in any fitting, set the frequency scaling factor, set the number of iterations to be used when fitting, choose whether the plot should use indepent y-axes for the calculated and experimental spectra, set the method used to do the fitting and finally specifiy the spectral difference threshold.
 The spectrum is shown at the bottom of the tab and is recalculated when the *Replot* or *Replot with frequency shift* buttons are pressed.
 The data type stored in the experimental spreadsheet is defined by the *Plot and data type* setting.
+One of the settings options is the ability to remove a baseline from the experimental spectrum.
+If baseline removal is selected a Hodrick-Prescott filter is used.
+The value of the filter parameter is determined by the value in the *HP filter lambda* tab.
+The actual value of lambda used in the filter is the value given in the tab raised by the power of 10.

 .. _fig-fitter: